New CPT Codes for Psychological Testing and Evaluation

 Once the potential for a mental health condition has been established by either screening or the presence of a comorbid condition, testing is used to determine the presence or absence of that mental health condition.
 For the purpose of billing, test administration requires “medical necessity”/ must be justified by a related ICD-10 code.
 Test administration can be performed by either a physician/ qualified healthcare professional, a technician under the supervision of a physician/ qualified healthcare professional, or a computer.

 CPT code 96136 is used when tests are administered by a physician or other qualified healthcare professional and is defined as “Psychological or neuropsychological test administration/scoring by physician or other qualified healthcare professional, two or more tests, any method; first 30 minutes”.
 Note specifically that this code requires that at least 2 tests are administered and that they may be administered using any method.
 This could be paper, verbal, or electronic.
-Each additional 30 minutes would be billed using CPT 96137.
+In addition to CPT 96136, each additional 30 minutes would be billed using CPT 96137.
+To qualify as 30 minutes, when billing CPT 96136 or CPT 96137, the time must be a minimum of 16 minutes, and includes the total time administering and scoring the test.

-CPT 96138 is used when tests are administered by a technician and is defined as “Psychological or neuropsychological test administration/scoring by technician, two or more tests, any method; first 30 minutes”.
+CPT code 96138 is used when tests are administered by a technician and is defined as “Psychological or neuropsychological test administration/scoring by technician, two or more tests, any method; first 30 minutes”.
 Note specifically that this code requires that at least 2 tests are administered and that they may be administered using any method.
 This could be paper, verbal, or electronic.
-Each additional 30 minutes would be billed using CPT 96139.
+In addition to CPT 96138, each additional 30 minutes would be billed using CPT 96139.
+To qualify as 30 minutes, when billing CPT 96138 or CPT 96139, the time must be a minimum of 16 minutes, and includes the total time administering and scoring the test.

 Test Evaluation Services: